 A differential equation

 A more mathematical definition of e is obtained by asking which function f equals its own derivative.
 The answer to that question is f(x) = ex.
-If that approach is chosen the statement in the previous equation becomes a Theorem.
+If that approach is chosen, the statement in the previous equation becomes a Theorem.
 Again, you can see e to 10,000 digits.

 ddxex=ex